Aviasales

-Aviasales is a privately owned company providing an air ticket search website.
+Aviasales is a privately owned Russian company providing an air ticket search website.
 The company is registered in Hong Kong and its main operations are based in Thailand.
 By 2021 it had a monthly audience exceeding 15 million users.
 As a metasearch, Aviasales does not sell air tickets, but redirects users to airline and online travel agent websites.

 The service was launched in 2007 and operates in 14 countries across Eastern Europe, the CIS, Asia, and the United States.

 The company was incorporated in Hong Kong in August 2011 as Go Travel Un Limited and is headquartered on the island of Phuket, Thailand.
 In 2019, Skift ranked Aviasales among the top 25 most promising travel startups.

 History

-Aviasales emerged in 2007 as a personal blog about bargain airfares.
+Aviasales emerged on November 29, 2007, as a personal blog about bargain airfares.
+Back at the time, the website owner co-operated only with one editor, which received all money from advertisement revenue from the website ($30–50 per month).
+Soon after, more software developers were engaged in order to implement a search algorithm.
+First search engine for Aviasales was developed by Anton Kirillov, who left the company due to financial struggles of Kalinov.

 After it developed into a travel service in 2008, the first ticket to be booked through Aviasales was for a flight from Moscow to Paris.
 By 2012, Aviasales exceeded 2 million monthly active users.

 That year, the company launched a travel search engine for the Chinese market, called ifeiso.com.

 However, the project closed down within a year.